schilkp/schilkp.github.io/projects/FetsNCrosses.md

 </center>
 <br>

-More complex gates are constructed from these basic cells.
-A 2-input AND gate is constructed from an NAND and NOT gate:
+I then systematically constructed more complex gates from these basic cells.
+For example, a 2-input AND gate was built from an NAND and NOT gate:

 <center>
     <a href="/assets/img/fetsncrosses/2and.svg">